"Transforming Health Through Accurate Understanding of Genes, Environment and Lifestyle"

 Precision medicine (PM) is an emerging approach for disease treatment and prevention that takes into account individual variability in genes, environment, and lifestyle for each person.
 While significant advances in precision medicine have been made for select cancers, the practice is not currently in use for most diseases.
 Many efforts are underway to help make precision medicine the norm rather than the exception.

-Governments, hospitals, Pharma and the technology industry are making large investments and plans to develop targeted therapies, earlier screening for diseases and smarter monitoring and adjustment of treatments.
+Governments, hospitals, the pharmaceutical section and the technology industry are making large investments and plans to develop targeted therapies, earlier screening for diseases and smarter monitoring and adjustment of treatments.

-Cancer Molecular profiling and support for MedStar tumor board - For a number of years, physicians within MedStar Health and Georgetown University have been performing MP through the outsourcing of samples to vendors such as Caris and Foundation Medicine.
+Cancer molecular profiling and support for MedStar tumor board - For a number of years, physicians within MedStar Health and Georgetown University have been performing molecular profiling (MP) of the tumors of cancer patients through the outsourcing of samples to vendors such as Caris and Foundation Medicine.
+MP finds molecular alterations in tumors, including DNA mutations and gene or protein expression changes, with the goal of recommending targeted therapies.
 ICBI is working closely with molecular pathology at Georgetown University Hospital, Lombardi comprehensive cancer center and Ruesch GI cancer center to acquire, process and report on molecular profiling data on MedStar cancer patients from molecular diagnostic labs.
 We are generating results on marker correlation within and across patient groups as well as integrating outcome data from EHRs.

 Patient outcome data collection and analysis – ICBI is collaborating with COTA (Cancer Outcomes Tracking and Analysis) to collect and organize patient outcomes from cancer patients seen at MedStar hospitals with the goal of improving outcomes for patients.
 COTA is a cloud-based program, which collects select oncological case level data in order to provide three unique real time functions – cancer sorting based on clinical and molecular signatures, track outcomes including progression free survival, overall survival and cost, and reporting for clinical and research needs.